Explore the intriguing process of juxtaposing textiles with natural and found objects

 Juxtapose fibre art with natural materials to create a framed, stitched, three-dimensional textile assemblage.
 Allow the rich textures, brilliant colours and nuanced lines of stitched textiles to interact with the mysterious beauty of the imprinted stone, the gentle branch or a fragile leaf.
 Incorporate fabric transfers of precious photos, and tell a story with the remnants of an heirloom quilt.
 Create an evocative and exciting composition that combines the work of our hands with that of Mother Nature’s.
 Work with a variety of textiles, including remnants of our own stitched, embroidered and embellished work, new fabrics, and found pieces of textiles that catch your eye.

-The finder who becomes the keeper now becomes the quilter.
+The finder who becomes the keeper now becomes the creator.
 In this fun workshop, which plays around with combining the most unlikely elements, found objects become part of a larger story.
-Textiles form our starting point, and then it is fair play, stitching together copper and cloth, buttons and branches, or knobs and nails.
-This juxtaposition is obviously not for any guest-room bed.
-Instead it becomes a surprising and compelling piece of textile art.

-Surprise yourself with possibilities by creating a piece of art that is both personal and mysterious, one that speaks of roads traveled and stories found, one that becomes the keeper of stories.
+Surprise yourself with the possibility of creating a piece of art that is both personal and mysterious, one that speaks of roads travelled and stories found, one that becomes the keeper of memories.